What do we know about COVID virus variants?

 What is a key message from all of this?

-We know more people are being hospitalized with the Delta variant.
+We know more people are being hospitalized with the Delta and Omicron variants, especially those who are not vaccinated.
 It’s frightening, but we have been lucky that death rates in those who are vaccinated are much lower than reported before the vaccines were available.